ButBlamo/Pacman/README.md

 # Daniel Moloney C15446648 Pacman game
 My pacman game

+arrow keys to move, click on square to start.

 It is safe to say this assignment was both really fun and really tasking.

 My main accomplishments were: